itpropaul/itpropaul.github.io/RCTotD/Quick_Port_Lookup.md

 ### Quick Port Lookup

-Ever have a need to do a quick network service port lookup?
+Ever have a need to do a quick network service port lookup? <br>
 There's a handy reference already installed on your machine.

 *nix - /etc/services<br>